habin-isa/grub-search/README.md

 ### Be burdened with choice

-### Search for similar restaurants using FourSquare, displayed using D3
+- Search for similar restaurants using FourSquare, displayed with a force graph powered by D3
+- A user can enter FourSquare API credentials and a venue or category search
+- A list of venues matching that search are returned
+- The user can click on a venue to load a list of similar venues, and see the network of similar venues in a force graph

 ![alt text](/src/assets/project-preview.png 'Preview')